The deadline for the WISE Mentor Application for the 2019-2020 WISE Mentor Position is Friday, January 25th at Midnight.

 - Application – fill out Google Form Application

-- Mentor Recommendation Form – Email your mentor the link to the form.
+- Mentor Reference Form – Email your mentor the link to the form.

 - Resume – submit via email

-- should be from a professor, TA, RD, high school counselor, teacher, employer, etc
+- Reference Form(should be from a professor, TA, RD, high school counselor, high school teacher, employer, etc)

-- please no letters from family or friends
+- please no reference forms from family or friends

 WISE Resident Mentor Qualifications